ALSchwalm/ALSchwalm.github.io/blog/_posts/2014-01-23-Template-argument-deduction-CPP.md

 {% highlight c++ %}

 template<typename funcType, typename argType>
-void functionTakingFuncPointer(funcType f, argType arg) {
+void callFunc(funcType f, argType arg) {
     f(arg);
 }

 template<typename T>
 void func(T t){...}

-functionTakingFuncPointer(func, 10); //compiler error
+callFunc(func, 10); //compiler error

 {% endhighlight %}

 This fails because `func` in the last line is a shorthand for `&func`, and it is not possible (or meaningful) to take the address of a template function, only of its specializations.
-So, the following will work `functionTakingFuncPointer(func<int>, 10)`, but we have again reverted to explicitly writing the template parameters.
+So, the following will work `callFunc(func<int>,10)`, but we have again reverted to explicitly writing the template parameters.

 But fear not, this problem is not insurmountable.
 While we were saved before by using a function to create class instances, perhaps now classes will return the